 The Mathematics curriculum is based on the Australian Curriculum Syllabus covering the essential strands, and incorporating the Working Mathematically strand.
 A great emphasis is placed on ensuring the curriculum is relevant and meaningful for the lives of our boys.

 Importance is placed on the development and consolidation of basic skills through games and other activities.
 Important outcomes are reinforced through the use of the Signpost Mathematics program.
 Problem solving is an integral component of our mathematics program with an explicit focus during our Cooperative Workshop sessions.

 The Science program is based on Australian Curriculum Syllabus.
-This syllabus is brought to life through a combination of the Middle School Investigations program and the incorporation of the CSIRO Crest Awards.
+This syllabus is brought to life through a combination of experiments, theoretical investigations and other practical activities.

 The essence of the program is a focus on open-ended, discovery-style activities which promote creativity and higher order thinking skills.
 The units are structured specifically to promote effective communication and cooperative skills through group problem solving.